Best Secured Loans in 2025

 There are three main reasons why people choose secured loans versus unsecured loans:

-Secured loans can help you improve your score if you have bad or no credit.
-Some people get a smaller secured loan and make on-time payments to beef up their credit history and credit score.
+Secured loans can help you improve your credit score.
+Some people with bad or no credit get a smaller secured loan and make on-time payments to beef up their credit history and credit score.
+Your payment history makes up 35% of your credit score.
+Credit history (or how long you’ve had credit) accounts for 15%.

 How secured loans work